So what's next? You need to know how best to promote your online course.

 This means that building a blog and creating an online course business is a long-term project.

 Ideally, you should create a blog as soon as possible and start posting regularly, even if there is not much traffic coming in.

 If you are considering a career change to online instruction, you could ideally start your blog even years before going full-time as an online course creator.

-We will talk about how to create a blog for your online course business later on in this guide, but right now let's talk about the other alternative, an YouTube Channel.
+We will talk about how to create a blog for your online course business later on in this guide, but right now let's talk about the other alternative, a YouTube Channel.

 Advantages and disadvantages of a YouTube channel for building an online course audience

-Let's start with the advantages of using YouTube for building an online course audience.
+Leveraging YouTube is also one of the best ways to promote online courses.
+There are a lot of advantages of using YouTube for building an online course audience.

 As soon as you publish a video, that video will be given an immediate chance to gain some traction, and you will start getting views, that accumulate over time.

 Here is a typical total view chart for one given video of my channel over time: